How to Use AI to Draft Customer Response Emails

 {{ trigger.body }}

-{{ knowledge.results }}
+{{ knowledge }}

-Step 4: Post the Draft on the Conversation
+Step 4: Tag the Conversation for Review

-Step 5: Notify Reviewers in Slack
+Step 5: Deliver the Draft to Reviewers in Slack

-Add a Connector node pointing at the slack connector and call send-message into your support channel.
-Include the customer's subject, a short preview of the draft, and a link back to the Front conversation.
-If {{ agent.gap }} == true, prepend a "needs human research" tag so it jumps the queue.
+Add a Connector node pointing at the Slack connector in Direct mode and call the send-message tool into your support channel.
+Include the customer's subject, the full draft {{ agent.draft }}, and a link back to the Front conversation.
+When {{ agent.gap }} is true, prepend a "needs human research" note so it jumps the queue.

 Tips

-• Always have the AI return short drafts.
+- Always have the AI return short drafts.
 Reviewers edit ten-line drafts faster than they edit thirty-line ones.

-• Track edit distance between the AI draft and what actually got sent.
+- Track edit distance between the AI draft and what actually got sent.
 If it's huge, your Knowledge collection is underpowered.

 Common Pitfalls

-• Drafts that contradict policy because the Knowledge collection has duplicate or outdated docs.
+- Drafts that contradict policy because the Knowledge collection has duplicate or outdated docs.
 Curate it aggressively.

-• Letting drafts sit.
+- Letting drafts sit.
 Add an SLA escalation: if a draft is older than 30 minutes, ping a backup reviewer.

-• Drafting on noise.
+- Drafting on noise.
 Filter out auto-responders and notifications at the trigger so reviewers don't waste cycles on junk drafts.

 Testing